Alto Session Singers: Where to Find Them and How to Become One

 Today’s topic is the all-important Alto.
 Instruments can be Altos as well (such as a saxophone), but in my book, I referenced Toni Braxton.
 I’ve loved her since I was a kid and if you don’t know her work, please check her out if you love amazing R&B!
 Toni Braxton actually has an incredible range (I know because I own all of her albums) but I used her as an Alto example because I think most people know her by her lower range.
 I included this in the book because I’ve been contacted by clients asking me to sing an “alto” song, but it was actually for sopranos.
 It was fine and most people can handle two parts, but I wanted to include it just so we all end up on the same page!

-Anyway, let’s discuss the term Alto and why it’s important when hiring a session singer.
+Anyway, let’s discuss the term Alto and why it’s important.

 First: What is an Alto?

 Alto actually means “high” in Italian, but if you’re in a choir and you’re an alto, you sing the lower female parts.
 Most choirs follow the SATB format (Soprano, Alto, Tenor, Bass) with females on the top two and males on the bottom.
 There are other terms I didn’t put in the book, such as Contralto (the lowest of female voices) and Countertenor (which would actually fall into the Alto range at times).
 I didn’t include these because if you’re into the voice types so much that you need to know them (such as a choir teacher or a classical performer), then you already know about those terms anyway so we don’t need to get into it.